crossminer/FOCUS/README.md

 A detailed instruction on how to experiment the artifacts is provided [here](https://github.com/crossminer/FOCUS/blob/master/README.pdf).

-Furthermore, FOCUS has been successfully integrated into the Eclipse IDE, you can find a detailed instruction on how to install in the following [link](https://mdegroup.github.io/FOCUS-Appendix/install.html).
+Furthermore, FOCUS has been successfully integrated into the Eclipse IDE, allowing one to invoke API recommendations while they are programming.
+You can find a detailed instruction on how to install the IDE in the following [link](https://mdegroup.github.io/FOCUS-Appendix/install.html).

 ## Introduction